google/navc/README.md

 TODO
 ====
-* We need to introduce the dependency between files so that all the dependents get updated as soon as a file changes.
-* Find a way to parse files in parallel either by concurrently writing to the DB or have a map/reduce kind of format where map=parse, reduce=insert in DB.
 * Complete vim plugin for use.
 * Have better logging and not log everything.
 In particular, it would be nice to have a progress bar while indexing code at start up.
 * Currently, to update the compile\_commands.json file in memory, the daemon has to be restarted.
 This can be fixed easily by simply watching all the compile\_commands.json files and update the database in memory if it changed.
+* Find a way to parse files in parallel either by concurrently writing to the DB or have a map/reduce kind of format where map=parse, reduce=insert in DB.

 DISCLAIMER
 ==========